 Remember that you want someone following behind you to see where you went.
-Can yo work out how these patterns were created and
+Can yo work out how these patterns were created and recreate them?

 Pentagram Pylons - can you elegantly recreate them?
 Or, the European flag in LOGO - what poses the greater problem?

 Time for a little mathemagic!
 Choose any five cards from a pack and show four of them to your partner.
 How can they work out the fifth?

 This activity investigates how you might make squares and pentominoes from Polydron.